NMA93/Accessibility-Designer-Guide/docs.md

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/NMA93/Accessibility-Designer-Guide).
+You can work on this guide, it is not finished yet.
+Please send me an issue or a pull request, you can also mail me if you have added a new article or want to suggest changes.
+Read more about becoming a contributor in [my GitHub repo](https://github.com/NMA93/Accessibility-Designer-Guide).